 Review of Tournament Eligibility Documentation

-Each team is responsible for carrying a packet of player eligibility documents, tournament player verification forms, boundary map, waivers, and a tournament affidavit.
-The A.D.A must review this information and work with the designated official scorekeeper and pitch counter (for baseball) to record the accurate information onto the affidavit and gather the necessary signatures before returning the packets to the managers at the conclusion of the game.
+Each team manager is responsible for carrying and presenting the tournament eligibility affidavit, that includes player eligibility documents, tournament player verification forms, boundary map, waivers, and other required and recommend documents.
+The tournament director or staff member must collect this information and work with the designated official scorekeeper and/or pitch counter (for baseball) to record the accurate information onto the affidavit and gather the necessary signatures before returning the packets to the managers at the conclusion of the game.
+The documentation should be considered of the highest sensitivity and shall not be shared with teams, leagues, fellow tournament officials, parents and more.

 Game Operations Responsibilities

-During the game, the A.D.A is responsible for coordinating with the official scorekeeper and pitch counter (for baseball) to properly chart the game, providing the public address announcer with the official lineup for both teams, identifying the umpires officiating the game, and confirming substitutions throughout the game.
+During the game, the staff member is responsible for coordinating with the official scorekeeper and pitch counter (for baseball) to properly chart the game, providing the public address announcer with the official lineup for both teams, identifying the umpires officiating the game, and confirming substitutions throughout the game.

 Local collection of donations

 Many districts collect donations during each tournament game.
 The total amount of the monies collected should be used to purchases pins, medallions, banners, and plaques that are given to the teams at the conclusion of the district tournament.
-It is common practice for the A.D.A to request that the public address announcer ask for a volunteer representing each league to take the district collection during the second inning.
-The money collected is returned to the Game Director, who counts the funds, records the amount on a bag or envelope, identifying the game and division.
+It is common practice for the staff member to request that the public address announcer ask for a volunteer representing each league to take the district collection during the second inning.
+The money collected is returned to the staff member, who counts the funds, records the amount on a bag or envelope, identifying the game and division.
 The money collected is to be delivered to the District Administrator.

 Pitch Count Validation

-At the conclusion of each Little League Baseball® tournament game, the A.D.A is required to confirm the pitch count for each player who pitched in the game.
+At the conclusion of each Little League Baseball® tournament game, the Tournament Director or assistant is required to confirm the pitch count for each player who pitched in the game.
 This information is recorded on the affidavit and requires the initials of the pitch counter and each manager.
-Pitch Count is not required in Little League Softball, but pitcher eligibility (based on innings pitched) is noted on the affidavit.
+Pitch Count is not used in Little League Softball, but pitcher eligibility (based on innings pitched) is noted and tracked on the affidavit and must be reviewed by the Tournament Director or assistant.

 Protest Procedure